§ 2901 Motor vehicles exempted.

 (1) Is not licensed to operate a motor vehicle under the laws of this State;

-(2) Is affected with mental or physical infirmities or disabilities rendering it unsafe for the insured to operate a motor vehicle upon the highways;
+(2) Is a person with mental or physical disabilities rendering it unsafe for the insured to operate a motor vehicle upon the highways;

 (3) Is, in the opinion of the Secretary of Transportation, an habitually reckless or negligent driver of a motor vehicle;